How to Stretch Your Straw Hat Easily | Six Best Methods

 Step 1: Fix the Hat Stretcher Into the Inner Crown

-Firstly, pop the hat stretcher into the inner crown of the hat.
-Make sure it’s not slanting, and the center panel is in between the crown.
-Twist the center handle to the approximate size of the hat.
+First, place the hat stretcher into the inner crown of the hat.
+Make sure it’s not slanting, and the center panel is directly on the crown.
+Twist the center handle until it fits snug inside the hat.
+Don’t try to stretch the hat yet, you’re just securing the hat stretcher inside the hat.

-Step 2: Show Your Hat in the Path of Steam
+Step 2: Place Your Hat in the Path of Steam

 Start boiling water in a cooking pot.
 Another easier alternative for a cooking pot is a tea kettle.
 Maintain a steady temperature throughout the process and slowly expose your hat to the steam.
-MAKE SURE your hat is at least 4-5 inches away from the steam.
-Don’t oversteam your hat.
+MAKE SURE your hat is at least 4-5 inches away from the steam or you’ll risk apply too much steam.

 Step 3: Twist the Center Handle to Stretch

 After steaming, stretch the hat’s crown by twisting the center handle of the hat.
-The heat and moisture of the steam will loosen the straw fibers, which allows stretching easier.
-MAKE SURE you didn’t stretch more than ¼”.
+The heat and moisture of the steam will loosen the straw fibers, which allows the hat to stretch.
+MAKE SURE you don’t try to stretch more than ¼”.

-Finally, after stretching your hat, let the hat rest with the hat stretcher to enable adjusting to its new shape.
-Let it sit for hours for effective results.
-The hat’s brim should be facing down to the surface while resting.
+Finally, after stretching your hat, let the hat rest with the hat stretcher to allow it to adjust to its new shape.
+Let it sit for a minimum of 24 hours and up to 48 hours for best results.
+The hat’s brim should be facing down while resting.

 Make Your Straw Hat Bigger By Soaking